Music of Afghanistan: History of pop

 Pop music emerged in Afghanistan during the 1950s, and became very popular until the late 1970s.
 What helped the emergence of pop music in Afghanistan were amateur singers from non-traditional music backgrounds who wanted to showcase their talents in the studio Radio Kabul.
 These singers were from middle- to upper-class families and were more educated than singers from traditional music backgrounds.

 These amateurs innovated in Afghan music and created a more modern approach to the traditional folklore and classical music of Afghans.
-Amateur singers included Farhad Darya, Ahmad Zahir, Ustad Davood Vaziri, Nashenas (Dr. Sadiq Fitrat), Ahmad Wali, Zahir Howaida, Rahim Mehryar, Mahwash, Haidar Salim, Ehsan Aman, Hangama, Parasto, Naghma, Mangal, Farhad Darya, Sarban, and others.
+Amateur singers included Farhad Darya, Ahmad Zahir, Ustad Davood Vaziri, Nashenas (Dr. Sadiq Fitrat), Ahmad Wali, Zahir Howaida, Rahim Mehryar, Mahwash, Haidar Salim, Ehsan Aman, Hangama, Parasto, Naghma, Mangal, Sarban, Qamar Gula and others.
 Ahmad Zahir was among Afghanistan's most famous singers; throughout the 60s and 70s he gained national and international recognition in countries like Iran and Tajikistan.

+The couple Farid Rastagar and Wajiha Rastagar pioneered Afghan synthpop.
+They as well as Farhad Darya helped to establish new wave during the 1980s.

 During the 1990s, the Afghan Civil War caused many musicians to flee, and subsequently the Taliban government banned instrumental music and much public music-making.
 Taliban's punishments of being caught playing music or being caught with cassettes ranged from confiscation and a warning to severe beatings and imprisonment.
 Many people continued to secretly play their instruments.
 Exiled musicians from the famous Kharabat district of Kabul set up business premises in Peshawar, Pakistan, where they continued their musical activities.
 Much of the Afghan music industry was preserved via circulation in Peshawar and the holding of concerts for Afghan performers there helped to keep the industry alive.

 After the 2001 US intervention in Afghanistan and the removal of the Taliban, the music scene began to re-emerge.
 Some groups, like the Kaboul Ensemble, gained an international reputation.
 In addition, traditional Pashtun music (especially in the southeast of the country) entered a period of "golden years", according to a prominent spokesman for Afghan Ministry of Interior, Lutfullah Mashal.

 Rock music slowly gained a foothold in the country.
 Kabul Dreams is one of the few Afghan rock bands; formed in 2008 by ex-pats, they claim to be the first one.
+However it was popularised in the mainstream by Farhad Darya who experimented with rock alongside his usual pop hits.
 Additionally, singing competition television series such as Afghan Star and The Voice of Afghanistan became popular, with singing contestants performing songs, including those formerly banned.

 Metal music was represented by District Unknown, who as a band no longer exist and have moved to various parts of the world, from the United Kingdom to the US.
 They were documented in the rockumentary Rockabul, filmed by Australian Travis Beard.